 Every student pursuing a degree in Design & Applied Arts has to check out Pratt Institute - Main.
-Enjoy a deep concentration on design & applied arts in the program at Pratt Institute.
+Pratt Institute - Main offers graduate degrees in design for those interested in an advanced degree.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.

 It's hard to beat Art Center College of Design if you want to study Design & Applied Arts.
 At Art Center College of Design, design students have the benefit of a highly focused curriculum.
 Pasadena, California is an appropriate setting for college students who appreciate the fast-paced city life.

 California College of the Arts is among your top options if you're planning on studying Design & Applied Arts.
-We have determined that the design degree program at California College of the Arts is very focused.
+Design is a popular choice at California College of the Arts with over 147 graduations in 2018.
 The surrounding area of a main city is great for students seeking out considerable options for social networking, excitement, and exploration.

 Any student pursuing a degree in Design & Applied Arts needs to look into College for Creative Studies.
-Design is a fairly popular major at College for Creative Studies exceeding 158 graduates in 2017.
+We have determined that the design program at College for Creative Studies is quite focused.
 Situated in Detroit, Michigan, this college is a sound final choice for students who enjoy the thrills of a popular city.

 Carnegie Mellon University is among your best bets if you want to study Design & Applied Arts.
 Students from the design & applied arts major at Carnegie Mellon University get 27.3% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.